sara-nl/clouddocs/general-start.markdown

 >
 -->
 >**Note:**
 > In this case 'ubuntu' is the username but it could be a different one, e.g. 'admincentos' for VMs created from Centos Apps images.
+This is mentioned in the App description.
 >
 >**Note:**
 >You may have to specify which of your (multiple) public keys you want to use to connect to your VM.
 The `ssh` command can take an argument of the following form for that:

 * the flag `-i`
 * a space
 * and the path to the public key file
 >
 >**Example:**
 >